sriramab/gamamanual/References/GAMLReferences/Statements.md

 ----
+[//]: # (keyword|statement_save)
 ### save
 #### Facets

   * **`to`** (string): an expression that evaluates to an string, the path to the file
   * `data` (any type), (omissible) : any expression, that will be saved in the file
-  * `crs` (any type): the name of the projectsion, e.g. crs:"EPSG:4326" or its EPSG id, e.g. crs:4326.
+  * `crs` (any type): the name of the projection, e.g. crs:"EPSG:4326" or its EPSG id, e.g. crs:4326.
 Here a list of the CRS codes (and EPSG id): http://spatialreference.org
+  * `header` (boolean): an expression that evaluates to a boolean, specifying whether the save will write a header if the file does not exist
   * `rewrite` (boolean): an expression that evaluates to a boolean, specifying whether the save will ecrase the file or append data at the end of it
   * `type` (an identifier): an expression that evaluates to an string, the type of the output file (it can be only "shp", "text" or "csv")
   * `with` (map):